Mohamed-attia98/ITI-Graduation-Project/README.md

 - the OLAP cube and reports are created using SSAS and SSRS
 - the dashboards of all aspects of the database entities are created using power bi
     ⭐ **Hint** you can see the dashboards deployed on Novypro's website from here -> [LINK](https://www.novypro.com/project/power-bi-73)
-- The desktop application uses two libraries: one to connect to the SQL Server called pyodbc, and the other to create the GUI called PyQt5.
+- The desktop application uses two libraries:
+  - one to connect to the SQL Server called pyodbc
+  - the other to create the GUI called PyQt5.
-  - created 24 stored procedured by which custsomer can view, search for products and make order..etc and business analyst can view sales and profits KPIs

-  -
+  - Through the app, customers can register, log in, place orders, view and search for products, and access their order history.
 - implemented machine learning models( LinearRegression - KNeighborsRegressor - SVR - DecisionTreeRegressor - RandomForestRegressor ) using scikit learn
 - The Streamlit library was used to deploy the machine learning model.
 ## Demo